-Surgery is a common treatment approach for breast cancer patients, except possibly for those with an advanced cancer that has spread to other organs in the body, such as the lungs, brain, or liver.
+Surgery is a common treatment approach for breast cancer patients, except possibly for those with advanced cancer that has spread to other organs in the body, such as the lungs, brain, or liver.
 The surgical approach is either a mastectomy, which is the removal of one or both breasts, or a lumpectomy (generally done in the disease’s earliest stages, even pre-cancerous).
-The type of surgery depends on the severity of the cancer.
+The type of surgery depends on the severity of cancer.

 With proper screening, it is possible to detect the disease in its earlier stages.
 Surgery can be followed by radiation therapy, chemotherapy, or hormone therapy (called adjunctive therapy), and oncologists may use chemo before surgery to shrink the size of a tumor.
 The patient’s health and strength may determine the use of these treatments, especially in older breast cancer patients who may not do well with consecutive sessions of chemo or radiotherapy, or choose to go without them.
 Patients should always discuss treatment options carefully with their physician before deciding on a particular treatment method.